Stonelinks/stonelinks.github.io/contents/posts/thoughts-on-manufacturing.md

 </div>

-Invariably, the capital put towards a factory is always high.
-There is no "silver bullet" that is going to magically make them extremely cheap in the long term.
+Invariably, the capital put toward a factory is always high.
+There is no magical solution to make them extremely cheap in the long term.
 Sure there are stopgap ways to lower the upfront capital cost by building your factory in a country with cheap labor and lax environmental laws.
 We've seen tons of this in Asia in the last half century.
-In my opinion, these cost cutting decisions are neither sustainable or very interesting.
-Our world is getting smaller and smaller every day.
-Within the next century I think we'll run out of labor markets, environmental slack and legal loopholes to exploit.
-Okay I'll concede that legal loopholes probably aren't going away anytime soon.
+These cost cutting decisions are neither sustainable or interesting.
+Within the next century we'll eventually run out of labor markets and environmental slack to exploit.
 Natural resources and labor are finite and will inevitably become scarce and expensive at some point.
 But it isn't hard to look at correlation between increased wealth / standard of living and manufacturing quality in countries like Japan and China over the last half century and extrapolate to other countries.
 To use an aphorism that I find apropos "a rising tide lifts all boats".

 <!--